beshu-tech/readonlyrest-docs/details/impersonation.md

 When you call Elasticsearch directly or through ROR Kibana, ROR ACL is defined by Settings (we can assume they are Main Settings).
 The Test Settings define another ACL, that is taken into consideration by ROR ES only when a proper impersonation header is passed.
 The header is managed by ROR internally.
 The Test Settings are active only for a strictly defined amount of time (by default it's *30 minutes*, but the admin can change it before applying Test Settings).
 After the time has expired, they are automatically invalidated (for security reasons).
 Obviously, the admin is allowed to invalidate the configured Test Settings in any time.
 There is no way to have more than one Test Settings configured at time.

-ROR Kibana plugin provides dedicated UI to easily manage Test Settings.
-The [detailed instruction](../examples/impersonation/test-settings-ui.md) describes how to do that.
+See how to manage [Test Settings using ROR Kibana plugin](../examples/impersonation/test-settings-ui.md) with the dedicated UI.

 ---